-As part of a new monthly series on Perfect Balance Marketing I’ll be looking at the themes that you can tie in with your marketing to keep customers and visitors engaged with your business.
+As part of our monthly series we’ll be looking at April marketing themes use in your marketing to keep customers and visitors engaged online.

 Read on for this month’s themes including Easter, Mothers’ Day and gardening.